U.S. Small Business Administration.

 Under the PRIME program, SBA is authorized by 15 U.S.C.
 6902 to make grants to qualified organizations for the purpose of funding: (i) Training and technical assistance to disadvantaged microentrepreneurs; (ii) training and capacity-building services for microenterprise development organizations; (iii) research and development of the best practices in the fields of microenterprise development and technical assistance for disadvantaged microentrepreneurs; and (iv) other related activities as the Agency deems appropriate.

-In this rule, SBA is proposing to modify one regulation and remove 19 regulations from the CFR related to the Program for Investment in Microentrepreneurs (PRIME) that are no longer necessary because they duplicate identical guidance and requirements already stipulated in the enabling legislation (15 U.S.C.
-6901 et seq.), the governmentwide grant regulations (2 CFR part 200), and/or provided to grant applicant and recipients in the PRIME funding opportunity announcements published annually by SBA at www.grants.gov.
+In this rule, SBA is modifying one regulation and removing 19 regulations from the CFR related to the Program for Investment in Microentrepreneurs (PRIME) that are no longer necessary because they duplicate identical guidance and requirements already stipulated in the enabling legislation (15 U.S.C.
+6901, et seq.), the governmentwide grant regulations (2 CFR part 200), and/or provided to grant applicant and recipients in the PRIME funding opportunity announcements published annually by SBA at www.grants.gov.
 The removal of these regulations will assist the public by simplifying SBA's regulations in the CFR and reducing the amount of time grant applicants and recipients must spend reviewing programmatic guidance.

 II.
 Section by Section Analysis